 Award-Winning Second City Alumnus Brian G. Smith Artistic Directs weekly Improv classes at the Centre for Social Innovation [CSI].
 The culture of CSI permeates the class; it's an inclusive, positive & fun place to exercise your brain and spirit.

-Annex Improv focuses less on Improv ‘games’ and more on exercises that promote honest reactions and interactions.
-The results are no less hilarious, but the process is deep; it makes for better relationships, creative writing, & personal/professional growth.
+Annex Improv focuses on exercises that promote honest reactions and interactions.
+The process is deep; it makes for better relationships, creative writing, & personal/professional growth.

 CLICK HERE FOR OUR YEAR-ROUND SCHEDULE